cpldcpu/PCBFlow/Docs/Technologies.md

 ## 74LVC - 74LVC single gate logic

 - Using single gate logic: 74LVC1G175 and 74LVC1G57 multi gates.
 Very versatile and area efficient, however 1G57 is not always easy to obtain and expensive.
 Rather use amux logic.
 Not PCB proven yet
+-

 ## YG -    YG strip logic

 - not finished
+- removed to clean up before refactoring
 ## NE  -    NE555 logic

-- Don't use, this is more of a joke.
-It works, but is slow, large, expensive and power hungry.
+- More of a joke
 - Removed to declutter source

 ## hybrid - hybrid nmos/bipolar logic

 - Nasty logic level, neither fast nor stable.
 Don't use.
+- Removed to declutter before refactoring